mimiyin/collective-play-s20/README.md

 #### Assignment for the week
    * Continue working on your analog group interaction.
 Consider what kind of group dynamics you want to address.
    * Prepare a short presentation of your findings.
+Include documentation wherever possible.
+(Video, sound, images, diagrams.)
    * Include some early thoughts on how you might apply your findings to a digital expression of the ideas you're exploring.

 ***

 ## Weeks 12-14: Final Project Development
   * Week 12
-     * Class 1: Present human play test results
+     * Class 1: Discuss (In)Visible results
-     * Class 2: Present final project proposals
+     * Class 2: Present analog group effort results
   * Week 13 In-Class User Testing
   * Week 14 Final Presentations